pietaslabs/nimble-rancher/README.md

-# Rancher Catalogs bt Pietas Labs
+# Rancher Catalog by Pietas Labs